 TDI: 2-3 What's this?

-In Central America, you can find pretty much all the good stuff, that is typically labeled as Mexican food: Tacos, rice and beans, pork, thick-sliced white cheese, cabbage, avocado, pico de Gallo, salsa, etc… but in El Salvador, on top of all that, you can also find Pupusa – a taco stuffed with cheese!
-It doesn’t sound like a revolution, but it actually is.. for two simple reasons: First: it is incredibly delicious!
-Second, you can’t get Pupusa anywhere else!
-Well, if you make an effort, you can find them in parts of Honduras and Nicaragua, close to the Salvadorian border.
+In Central America, you can find pretty much all the good stuff typically known as Mexican food for Westerners: Tacos, rice and beans, pork, thick-sliced white cheese, cabbage, avocado, pico de gallo, salsa, etc. But in El Salvador, on top of all that, you can also find Pupusa – a taco stuffed with cheese.
+It doesn’t sound revolutionary, but it actually is, for two simple reasons: First, it is incredibly delicious!
+Second, you can’t get Pupusa anywhere!
+Well, if you make an effort, you can find them in parts of Honduras and Nicaragua near the Salvadoran border.

 TDI: 2 What's this?

-Not many people have heard of this paradise Island country, located in the African Atlantic coast.
-Sao Tome is super rich with tropical rain forests.
+Not many people have heard of this paradise Island country, located on the African Atlantic coast.
+São Tomé is super rich with tropical rainforest.
 The main industry is agriculture.
 The result of those two facts is the abundance of fresh, high-quality produce.
 The most famous chef in the country is “Mother Nature.”
-They don’t really have authentic cuisine, and it’s better that way.
-The fish, egg, avocado, breadfruit, or tomato is so flavourful, that additions like marinades, chutneys, and sauces would just ruin the meal.
-You can check out the photos of this green paradise in my Sao Tome post.
+They don’t really have authentic cuisine.
+Fish, egg, avocado, breadfruit, or tomato is so flavourful that additions like marinades, chutneys, and sauces would just ruin the meal.
+You can check out the photos of this green paradise in my post about São Tomé.

 3. Madagascar